adamchristiansen/dotfiles/README.md

 - Simple variable interpolation like `$VAR` is allowed
   - No other interpolations are allowed (like `${VAR}` and `${VAR:...}`)

-These rules are strict but useful, since the easiest way to load this file in shells like fish is to manually process it.
+These rules are strict but useful, as they can easily be parsed by any shell.